deschler/django-modeltranslation/docs/modeltranslation/admin.rst

             }

 The ``force_jquery.js`` script is necessary when using Django's built-in ``django.jQuery`` object.

-This and the static urls used are just an example and might have to be adopted to your setup of serving static files.
+.. note:: This is just an example and might have to be adopted to your setup of
+          serving static files.

 Standard jquery-ui theming can be used to customize the look of tabs, the provided css file is supposed to work well with a default Django admin.